Utp-Foundation1/UTP-Foundation-/README.md

 ### Is UTP ready for production?

-Yes. iCOA's financial implementation has been production-tested with 45M+ transactions.
+The framework is designed for production use.
+Currently in active development.
+.
 Deploy the reference Gateway and adapt for your domain.

 ### Can UTP work with open-source or untrusted agents?